haacked/haacked.com/_posts/archived/2008-05-10-writing-a-custom-file-download-action-result-for-asp.net-mvc.aspx.markdown

 ---
 layout: post
-title: "Writing A Custom File Download Action Result For ASP.NET MVC"
+title: Writing A Custom File Download Action Result For ASP.NET MVC
 date: 2008-05-10 -0800
 comments: true
 disqus_identifier: 18484
-categories: [asp.net,asp.net mvc]
+categories:
+- asp.net
+- asp.net mvc
+redirect_from: "/archive/2008/05/09/writing-a-custom-file-download-action-result-for-asp.net-mvc.aspx/"
 ---

 NEW UPDATE: There is no longer need for this custom ActionResult because ASP.NET MVC now includes one in the box.